Wigbolt Ripperda

 Wigbolt Ripperda inspiring the citizens of Haarlem in the Doelen not to give in to the Spanish army.

 Wigbolt, Baron Ripperda (1535? - 16 July 1573) was the city governor of Haarlem when the city was under siege by the Spanish army in the Eighty Years' War.

 Biography

-Wigbolt Ripperda was the son of Baron Focko Ripperda van Winsum and Baroness Clara van Ewsum, and born in Winsum.
-The Ripperda family was one of the oldest and most powerful noble families in the Ommelanden, nowadays known as the province of Groningen in The Netherlands.
+Wigbolt Ripperda was born in Winsum.
+He was the son of Baron Focko Ripperda van Winsum and Baroness Clara van Ewsum.
+The Ripperda family was one of the oldest and most powerful noble families in the Ommelanden, today known as the province of Groningen in the Netherlands.
 Focko and Clara Ripperda had four sons: Peter, Asinge, Onno, Wigbolt and Johanna, a daughter.